SoundsLikeJonny/WwiseUnrealGenerateGamesyncsDataTable-Deprecated-/README.md

 # Wwise Unreal Generate Gamesyncs Data Table [Deprecated]
 #
 #
-> This repository is deprecated.
-Current versions of the Wwise SDK plugin for Unreal allow for Switches and States to be usable assets
+> This repository is deprecated since current versions of the Wwise SDK plugin for Unreal allow for Switches and States to be usable assets.
 #
 #